syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 #### Import Data from CLR Objects with hyperlink

-Essential XlsIO allows you to import data directly from CLR Objects and created hyperlinks in worksheet as shown below
+Essential XlsIO allows you to import images, data with URLs, and data with mail IDs as hyperlinks from various data sources binded in CLR Objects as shown below

 {% tabs %}
 {% highlight c# %}